Add Your Heading Text Here

 Recently, digital technologies, and digital platforms in particular, have sparked unprecedented controversy over their potential impact on democracy and inclusion.
 From state and non-state actors using digital tools to influence elections, to leading tech entrepreneurs openly challenging EU regulations and attempting to influence European election campaigns.
 The challenges and opportunities presented by these technologies are both complex and far-reaching.
 Addressing these challenges is essential to safeguarding the core values of our democracy.

-The Democracy Alive Summit, organised by the European Movement International (EMI), will gather political leaders, policymakers, entrepreneurs, academics, social partners, NGOs and organised civil society to explore the intersection of digital technologies and democracy—and the profound implications for the EU’s fundamental values.
+The Democracy Alive Summit, organised by the European Movement International (EMI), gathered political leaders, policymakers, entrepreneurs, academics, social partners, NGOs and organised civil society to explore the intersection of digital technologies and democracy—and the profound implications for the EU’s fundamental values.

-The Summit will feature four panel discussions throughout the day, including a discussion with Members of the European Parliament, as well as a selection of high-level speakers.
-Topics will include the ongoing debate on regulation versus deregulation of digital platforms, strategies to combat disinformation and foreign interference, and how digital technologies and social platforms can be better adapted, developed and designed to be rooted in the EU’s fundamental values and thus used as tools to strengthen democracy.
+The Summit featured four panel discussions throughout the day, including a discussion with Members of the European Parliament, as well as a selection of high-level speakers.
+Topics included the ongoing debate on regulation versus deregulation of digital platforms, strategies to combat disinformation and foreign interference, and how digital technologies and social platforms can be better adapted, developed and designed to be rooted in the EU’s fundamental values and thus used as tools to strengthen democracy.

-We are delighted that the Executive Vice-President for Tech Sovereignty, Security and Democracy, Henna Virkkunen, will be joining us for a keynote speech followed by a Q&A session.
+We were delighted that the Executive Vice-President for Tech Sovereignty, Security and Democracy, Henna Virkkunen, joined us for a keynote speech followed by a Q&A session.

 Registration and welcome coffee